Maploop/Slayers/README.md

 # 🗡️ Slayer
+### IMPORTANT NOTE: This project has been abandoned.
+A newer version will come *soon* which won't have these inefficiencies in the coding part.
+Oops!

 **IF YOUR PLUGIN DOES'T WORK WHILE GETTING THE ITEMS PLEASE ADD THIS TO YOUR PLUGINS FOLDER** https://www.curseforge.com/minecraft/bukkit-plugins/nbt-api/files